Stu042/ZX-Next-Kingdom/README.md

 On this page you assign the amount of people to do a certain job for the year to come.
 Here the yellow cursor is on the top item, "Working Fields".
 Type in a number to assign people and press Enter or arrow down to go to the next item.

-You have 20 Population in total at the moment so don't try to assign more than that in total.
+You have 20 Population at the moment so don't try to assign more than that in total.

 When you press Enter on the bottom item we will go to the next resource to assign.